Python-SIP/sip/doc/command_line_tools.rst

 .. option:: --setup-cfg FILE

     ``FILE`` is copied to the sdist as :file:`setup.cfg` instead of the default version.
-This allows the meta-data included in the sdist to be customised.
+This allows the sdist to be customised.
 A number of macros may be specified in the :file:`setup.cfg` file:

         ``@SIP_MODULE_FQ_NAME@`` is replaced by the fully qualified name of the :mod:`sip` module.